dagbdagb/APCnotes/README.md

 ```

 ## Firmware installation
+Do not jump major versions when installing firmware.
+5 -> 6 -> 7.
+1 -> 2 -> 3

 Firmware can be installed via xmodem if something goes seriously wrong.
+See below.
 Otherwise, the CLI way to upgrade NMC2 firmware is to first scp in the aos-file, allow the device to reboot, and then scp in the application file after which the NMC reboots again.
 Sorry, I do not have notes for the bootmon file.